AfnanBq/AVQA/README.md

 * [Sources](#sources)

 ## Introduction
-VQA is a research in computer vision and natural language processing to build an automated system to answer given questions about given images.
+VQA is research in computer vision and natural language processing to build an automated system to answer given questions about given images.
 ### The architecture of the implemented system
 ![alt text](https://github.com/AfnanBq/AVQA/blob/master/Picture1.png?raw=true)
 ## Scope of functionalities
 The proposed system focuses on two types of questions in Standard Arabic(هل هذه ..؟، ماذا يوجد..؟)for natural language processing side.
 For example, Is this a cat? "هل هذه قطة" and What is in the picture? "ماذا يوجد في الصورة".
-For the computer vision side we chose two general catogries: animals and transportation with 18 different classes.
+For the computer vision side, we chose two general categories: animals and transportation with 18 different classes.
 ![alt text](https://github.com/AfnanBq/AVQA/blob/master/dataset.png?raw=true)

 ## Results
-The results of the second questions is not good and it needs for further improvemnet.
-We recomended that enlarge the size of the dataset and use other model for object detection that would resulted in reasonable accuracies.
+The results of the second question are not good and need further improvement.
+We recommend that enlarge the size of the dataset and using another model for object detection that would result in reasonable accuracies.
 ![alt text](https://github.com/AfnanBq/AVQA/blob/master/results.png?raw=true)
 ## Technologies
 Project is created with:
 * Python 3.6.8
 * gensim 3.8.1
 * Keras  2.4.3
 * matplotlib 2.2.2
 * numpy 1.19.5
 * pandas 0.23.0
 * tensorflow 2.5.0
 *
 ## Setup
 To run this project, install it locally:
 * git clone https://github.com/AfnanBq/AVQA.git
 * cd ../AVQA
 * install all the required libraries [Technologies](#technologies)
 * run the following command put your values for the arguments.
 ```
 Python train.py --type (train or test) --epoch (number of epoch) --batch_size (number of batch size) --train_file_name (json file name) --model_name (to save the model with proposed destination and name) --test_file_name (json file name for testing)
 ```
 * Example
 ```
 Python train.py --type train --epoch 5 --batch_size 16 --train_file_name yes_no_train.json --model_name .. /AVQA/models/yes_no_resnet_withdropout.hdf5 --test_file_name yes_no_test.json
 ```
 ## Contact us
 * Afnan Qalas - http://linkedin.com/in/afnanbalghaith